Nacnud04/Mine-Map-Scanner/README.md

 # Setting up environment
 ## Checking python version
 This program requires 'python3'.
 Running this in 'python2' will not work.
 Python '3.10' is ideal.
-You can check your python version with the following:
+You can check your python version by opening terminal typing the following:
 ````
 python -V
 ````